cloudlens/cloudlens/README.md

-# The CloudLens programming language
+# The CloudLens Programming Language

 * [Installation](#installation)
 * [Use](#use)